epsilonion-liam/ownblocklist/README.md

 This is a blocklist for scams that are regularly seen on discord and other platforms, this can be added to a pi-hole instance.

 We are seeing more and more scammers on discord and they are upping their game.
+Added more URLs that are designed to pull users from there indended servers for the reason to scam them.

 Here is a maintained list or urls that they are currently using.